 When the Enemy Comes in like a Flood Meaning – Isaiah 59:19

-As Christians, we are constantly being tempted by the enemy, hence we need to be on guard at all times as recorded in James 4:7 – “Submit yourselves therefore to God.
-Resist the devil, and he will flee from you.“
+The whole world is constantly being tempted by the enemy, hence we need to be on guard and resist the devil as recorded in James 4:7 - "Submit yourselves therefore to God.
+Resist the devil, and he will flee from you."

 The State Of The World Today

 The previous verses in the passage talk about God's judgment upon those that have heard His Word and not obeyed it (Isaiah 59:1-2).
 It is not difficult to recognize how easily this can happen in today's society where many people are distracted from seeking a personal relationship with God.